fre3dm4n/fuzztruction-net/README.md

 | `/ccache`  | `./data/ccache`  | Used to persist `ccache` cache between container restarts. |

 # Usage
-After building the Docker runtime environment and spawning a container, the Fuzztruction binary itself must be built.
+After building the Docker runtime environment and spawning a container, the Fuzztruction-Net binary itself must be built.
 After spawning a shell inside the container using [`./env/start.sh`](./env/start.sh), the build process is triggered automatically.
 Thus, the steps in the next section are primarily for those who want to rebuild Fuzztruction after applying modifications to the code.

-## Building Fuzztruction
+## Building Fuzztruction-Net
-For building Fuzztruction, it is sufficient to call `cargo build` in `/home/user/fuzztruction`.
+For building Fuzztruction-Net, it is sufficient to call `cargo build` in `/home/user/fuzztruction`.
 This will build all components described in the [Components](#Components) section.
 The most interesting build artifacts are the following:

 | Artifacts  |  Description  |